Wartime Labour Relations Regulations: Context

-Labour unrest during the later years of the Second World War.
-The Canadian Congress of Labour was less politically active than an American counterpart, the American Federation of Labor.
-The American Wagner Act passed in 1935, bringing in state protections for labour bargaining and forcing employer negotiations with certified labour unions.
-However, similar protections did not exist in Canada, and labour relations were governed through the Industrial Disputes Investigation Act, which had limited protections for striking, only applied in certain workplaces, and did not cover labour disputes related to union formation.
+There was labour unrest during the later years of the Second World War.
+The Canadian Congress of Labour was less politically active than its American counterpart, the American Federation of Labor.
+The American Wagner Act passed in 1935, brought in protections for labour bargaining and forcing employer negotiations with certified labour unions.
+Similar protections did not exist in Canada, and labour relations were governed through the Industrial Disputes Investigation Act, which had limited protections for strikes, only applied in certain workplaces, and did not cover labour disputes related to union formation.

-At the onset of the war, the Canadian government adopted a legislative change to Canada's Criminal Code, adding Section 502-A that made it a criminal offense for an employer to fire a lawful member of a trade union.
+At the onset of the war, the Canadian government amended the Criminal Code, adding Section 502A that made it a criminal offense for an employer to fire a lawful member of a trade union.
 However, without a good legislative definition of what a lawful union was, the offense was of limited effect.
-The onset of the war also saw an extension of the Industrial Disputes Investigation Act through regulation, extending it to apply to from 15% of Canada's industry to approximately 85%.
+The onset of the war also saw an extension of the Industrial Disputes Investigation Act through regulation by extending it to activities with respect to "munitions of war and supplies" and "defence projects", effectively increasing its coverage from 15% of Canada's industry to approximately 85%.

 In 1940, labour leaders had begun to approach labour minister Norman McLarty.
 Organized labour's approach to wartime labour was one of conciliatory approaches to labour disputes in order to support the war effort, and the minister signaled that he did not wish to see this goodwill lead to exploitation of labour.
-As a result, 1940 saw the government make a declaration in P.C.
-2685 stating that employees should be free to join unions, which was welcomed by organized labour leaders, but some shortcomings in behaviour by the Canada Board of Munitions and Supply led to the Canadian Congress of Labour to call for a Wagner-style law to be passed.
+As a result, 1940 saw the government make a declaration that employees should be free to join unions, which was welcomed by organized labour leaders, but some shortcomings in behaviour by the Canada Board of Munitions and Supply led to the Canadian Congress of Labour to call for a Wagner-style law to be passed.
 The government responded by strengthening regulations, but did not adopt legislation.

-In 1941, the Board of Conciliation, a body struck to manage disputes under the Industrial Disputes Investigation Act, found that National Steel Car refused to allow unionization votes, identifying the lack of punitive measures in current regulations.
-In 1941, a change in cabinet moved McLarty to Secretary of State and Registrar General, and bringing in Humphrey Mitchell as a new cabinet minister for labour.
+In 1941, the Board of Conciliation under the Industrial Disputes Investigation Act, found that National Steel Car refused to allow unionization votes, identifying the lack of punitive measures in current regulations.
+In 1941, a cabinet shuffle moved McLarty to Secretary of State and Registrar General, and bringing in Humphrey Mitchell as the new Minister of Labour.

-The province of Ontario created a collective bargaining act in 1943, that won acclaim from both labour and employers with regards to its ability to prevent work stoppages.
+The province of Ontario introduced a collective bargaining act in 1943, that won acclaim from both labour and employers with regards to its ability to prevent work stoppages.

 In February 1943, an investigation by a newly formed National War Labour Board sought to inquire broadly into pay and labour issues.
 The Board ultimately endorsed the adoption of a national labour relations board, analogous to the American equivalent, with the power to sanction infractions of wartime labour violations.
 The report further called for the suspension of the Industrial Disputes Investigation Act for the duration of the war, and instead ban strikes and lockouts.